xuanlongORZ/CNN-structure-analyse-function/README.md

 # CNN-structure-analyse-function
 2018 internship in Hubert Curien Laboratory
+There are a lot of things that need to be improved.
 You can read .pdf first :)